eclipse-theia/vscode-builtin-extensions/doc/Publishing.md

 This will `git clean` all extension directories and generate a zip file named like so: `vscode-builtins-<version>.src.zip`

 Open an issue that looks like this: <https://gitlab.eclipse.org/eclipsefdn/emo-team/iplab/-/issues/11676>.
-Use the template "vet third party" on the new issue and fill in the templata liek in the example issue.
+Use the template "vet third party" on the new issue and fill in the template link in the example issue.
 Attach the source file generated in step one as "source".
 Since there is no real "clearlydefined id" for the built-ins, we set the title of the issue to `project/ecd.theia/-/vscode-builtin-extensions/<VS Code version>`

 ## IP checks for external VS Code built-ins